Core Idea

 Why This Matters

-- Without clear boundaries, teams suffer from:
+Without clear boundaries, teams suffer from:

-- Development bottlenecks: When architects gate every decision
+- Development bottlenecks: Architects gating every decision

-- With clear boundaries: Teams move quickly within defined constraints while maintaining architectural integrity across the system
+With clear boundaries: Teams move quickly within defined constraints while maintaining architectural integrity across the system.

 Related Concepts